JuanJFarina/juanjfarina.github.io/drafts/cloud_fundamentals.md

 This helps you plan and manage your operating costs, run your infrastructure more efficiently, and scale as your business needs change.

+## Advantages of Cloud Computing

+Cloud computing has transformed IT operations by introducing several advantages over traditional data centers:

+- **Scalability**: Resources can be scaled up or down dynamically based on demand, enabling businesses to handle workloads efficiently.
+- **Cost-Effectiveness**: The pay-as-you-go model ensures you only pay for what you use, eliminating the need for large upfront investments.
+- **Accessibility**: Services are accessible from anywhere with an internet connection, supporting remote work and global collaboration.
+- **Disaster Recovery**: Built-in redundancy and geographically distributed data centers improve resilience to failures and ensure business continuity.
+- **Security**: Leading cloud providers invest heavily in security features, ensuring compliance with standards like GDPR, HIPAA, and SOC 2.

+## Cloud Deployment Types

+For organizations starting their cloud journey, it’s essential to understand the main deployment options:

+- **Lift-and-Shift**: Moving on-premises applications to the cloud without significant changes.
+Often used for legacy systems.
+- **Cloud-Native**: Building applications from the ground up to leverage cloud features like microservices, serverless architecture, and containerization.

+## Essential Azure Services

+Microsoft Azure provides a broad range of services.
+Here are some key categories and examples:

+- **Compute**: Azure Virtual Machines (VMs), Azure Functions (serverless), and Azure Kubernetes Service (AKS).
+- **Storage**: Blob Storage for unstructured data, Disk Storage for VMs, and File Storage for file shares.
+- **Networking**: Virtual Networks (VNet), Load Balancers, and Azure Firewall.
+- **AI and Machine Learning**: Azure Cognitive Services and Azure Machine Learning.
+- **Databases**: Azure SQL Database, Cosmos DB, and Azure Database for MySQL/PostgreSQL.

+## Essential AWS Services

+AWS offers similar services with its own branding and implementations:

+- **Compute**: EC2 for VMs, AWS Lambda for serverless computing, and ECS/EKS for container management.
+- **Storage**: S3 for object storage, EBS for block storage, and Glacier for archival storage.
+- **Networking**: VPC (Virtual Private Cloud), Elastic Load Balancer, and AWS Shield.
+- **AI and Machine Learning**: Amazon SageMaker and Rekognition.
+- **Databases**: Amazon RDS (Relational Database Service), DynamoDB, and Aurora.

+## Monitoring and Management

+Both platforms provide tools to monitor and manage cloud environments effectively:

+- **Azure**: Azure Monitor, Log Analytics, and Cost Management.
+- **AWS**: CloudWatch, CloudTrail, and AWS Cost Explorer.

+## Security and Identity Management

+Understanding security is critical for certifications:

+- **Azure**:
+  - Azure Active Directory (AAD): Centralized identity and access management.
+  - Azure Security Center: For security posture management.
+  - Azure Sentinel: A cloud-native SIEM tool.
+- **AWS**:
+  - IAM (Identity and Access Management): For controlling access to AWS resources.
+  - AWS GuardDuty: For threat detection.
+  - AWS Security Hub: For security posture management.

+## Cost Management and Pricing

+To manage cloud costs effectively, both platforms offer pricing calculators and tools:

+- *Azure Pricing Calculator* and *Total Cost of Ownership (TCO) Calculator*.
+- *AWS Pricing Calculator* and *AWS Budgets* for cost tracking and control.

+## Certification Tips

+To prepare for Azure Fundamentals and AWS Cloud Practitioner exams:

+- **Understand Cloud Basics**: Learn the shared responsibility model, deployment models, and service models.
+- **Focus on Platform-Specific Services**: Familiarize yourself with core services (e.g., Azure VMs, AWS EC2) and their use cases.
+- **Learn Cost Management**: Grasp concepts like OpEx vs. CapEx, pricing models, and cost-saving strategies.
+- **Security Fundamentals**: Understand identity management tools and basic security measures.
+- **Practice with Free Tiers**: Explore both platforms' free offerings to get hands-on experience.

 ## References

 CONTINUE FROM HERE: https://learn.microsoft.com/en-us/training/modules/describe-benefits-use-cloud-services/2-high-availability-scalability-cloud